shotgunsoftware/tk-framework-alias/README.md

 Toolkit framework for integration with Autodesk Alias.

 The main use of this framework is by the [Alias Engine](https://github.com/shotgunsoftware/tk-alias).
-The framework allows the engine to run alongside Alias, providing access to the Flow Production Tracking Toolkit Apps that can interact wtih the data in Alias.
+The framework allows the engine to run alongside Alias, providing access to the Flow Production Tracking Apps that can interact wtih the data in Alias.

 ### <a name="support"></a>Support